paulrougieux/paulrougieux.github.io/mysql.md

 This page is the continuation of [my blog post on MySQL commands](https://paulremote.blogspot.de/2013/12/mysql-commands.html)

-# MySQL Setup, user and db creation
+# As root, setup users and create databases
- As root, create a database and grant permissions to a new user To connect to the mysql client as root
+ As root, create a database and grant permissions to a new user To connect to the mysql client as root, in the shell

     mysql -u root -p